carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 ~~~
 {: .output}

-To return results as JSON output for downstream use, use the `--json` flag.
+**Note**: To return results as JSON output for downstream use, use the `--json` flag.

 > ## Archived pipelines
 > Archived pipelines are not returned by default.
 To include them, use the `--show_archived` flag.
 {: .callout}

-> ## Exercise: listing pipelines
+> ## Exercise: listing nf-core pipelines
 >
 > 1. Use the `--help` flag to print the list command usage.
-> 1. Sort all pipelines by popularity (stars).
+> 1. Sort all pipelines by popularity (stars) and find out which is the most popular?.
-> 1. Filter pipelines for those that work with RNA.
+> 1. Filter pipelines for those that work with RNA and find out how many are there?
 >
 > > ## Solution
 > > Use the `--help` flag to print the list command usage.